imoted/neato-ros/README.md

+## note

+* change the sensor msgs and parse method for Botvac Dseries
+* add rviz config

 # neato-ros

 Turn your neato vacuum into a ROS robot using a Raspberry Pi.
 This project contains the code and instructions to run ROS the Raspberry Pi, setup ROS, and install the ROS node to control the Neato robotic vacuum.